 Visiting scholars: Marcia Gaudet and Maria Hebert-Leiter

-Week Four Field Trip: New Roads, LA and Oscar, LA (Pointe Coupee Parish)
+Field Trip: New Roads, LA and Oscar, LA (Pointe Coupee Parish)

 During this concluding week, we will feature two prominent scholars who will lead discussions on several themes and styles in Gaines’s works in relation to more contemporary authors.
 We will speak to the continued relevance and universal nature represented in Gaines and selected authors: under-represented individuals and community in A Gathering of Old Men, the depiction of voice and land in Southern author Tim Gautreaux’s Welding with Children (1999), the history and the mechanization of the land and the after-effects of slavery, so pervasive in Gaines’s works and in Attica Locke’s The Cutting Season (2012).
 The week will wrap up with the thoughts of Gaines himself in Mozart and Leadbelly (2005), which reveals how the author views himself as a writer especially in relation to American, Southern, and African American literature.
 Following discussions on Wednesday and Thursday, participants will present their research projects to the rest of the Institute.
 Film screening: A Gathering of Old Men.

-WEEK ONE FIELD TRIP (WEEK OF MAY 30)
+WEEK ONE FIELD TRIP (Week of MAY 30)

 Participants will visit this area, located in Natchitoches Parish, to see the land that Saxon writes about in his early 20th-century work, Children of Strangers.
 A nationally known area, Cane River consists of Oakland Plantation, Magnolia Plantation, and Melrose Plantation (the plantation where Saxon lived and wrote his work, and also former home of the folk artist, Clementine Hunter).
 Cane River is dedicated to the historic preservation of the Cane River region and its three -hundred year relationship with the Creole culture.

-WEEK TWO FIELD TRIP (WEEK OF JUNE 6)
+WEEK TWO FIELD TRIP (Week of JUNE 6)